 Numerous changes were made within the base lodge to move towards higher efficiency lighting as well as the use of automatic timers.
-Parking lots lighting now use daylight sensors and timers to conserve energy.
+Parking lots lights are LEDs that use daylight sensors and timers to conserve energy.
 And the parking lot lights are “full cutoff” to insure the light does not shine into the sky thereby preserving the night sky in Pinkham Notch.

 The Auto Road’s Red Barn Museum uses lighting which has been upgraded to all LED floodlights dramatically reducing the electric load within.

 BASE LODGE HEATING SYSTEM

 In November 2015, a new wood pellet burning boiler system was installed that heats our base lodge (20,000 sf) and provides for hot water needs in the 3-story building, including the Glen View Café.

 Two OkoFEN boilers, as well as a pellet storage unit, were neatly packaged within an 8′ x 40′ energy box adjacent to the lodge.
 The result was the displacement of 6,000 gallons of fuel oil previously consumed annually with approximately 50 tons of wood pellets that are manufactured locally.

 Read here about greenhouse gas emissions in modern wood heat vs oil heat.

 High efficiency Variable Frequency Drive (VFD) pumps for heating and hot water pumps were also added to the base lodge system.

 AUTO ROAD VEHICLES

 Since 2007, the Mt.
 Washington Auto Road's primary vehicle for staff usage has been a Smart Car.
 In 2013, a Smart Electric Drive upgrade was made for even more efficiency and to demonstrate that the technology of battery electric cars works and is available today.